 Strategy 2

-Division using an array
+Division Using an Array

-I make my array by making rows of 8.
-I know that \(5 \times 8 = 40\), so I make 5 rows.
-I subtract 40 from 72, which gives me 32.
-I know that \(4 \times 8 = 32\), so I add 4 more rows of 8.
+I made my array by making rows of 8 to represent the groups of children.
+I know that \(5 \times 8 = 40\), so I made 5 rows.
+I subtracted 40 from 72, which gave me 32.
+I know that \(4 \times 8 = 32\), so I add 4 more rows of 8 to get my 72.

-I add the number of rows, that is \(5 + 4 = 9 \).
-There are therefore 9 groups of 8 children.
+I added the number of rows \(5 + 4 = 9 \).
+There are 9 groups of 8 children.

 Strategy 3